 High-Temperature Vacuum Insulation

-Insulon® advanced vacuum insulation can be engineered for high-temperature applications up to 1000°C. Insulon® can be applied to exhaust system components including exhaust pipes, catalytic converters, manifolds, turbochargers, finishers, and motorcycle exhausts.
+Insulon® advanced vacuum insulation can be engineered for high-temperature applications up to 815°C or higher, depending on the product.
+Insulon® can be applied to exhaust system components including exhaust pipes, catalytic converters, manifolds, turbochargers, finishers, and motorcycle exhausts.
 Enhanced thermal insulation performance can help automotive exhaust systems:

 Thermal Insulation Performance